-Eric A. Stanley is an assistant professor in the Department of Gender and Women’s Studies at the University of California, Berkeley.
-They are also affiliated with the Haas LGBTQ Citizenship Research Cluster and the Program in Critical Theory.
+Eric A. Stanley is Associate Professor and Vice Chair for Pedagogy in the Department of Gender and Women’s Studies at the University of California, Berkeley.
+They are also the Haas Distinguished Chair in LGBTQ Citizenship and affiliated with the Program in Critical Theory.

 Eric received a Ph.D. in the History of Consciousness Department at the University of California, Santa Cruz and previously taught in the Department of Gender and Sexuality Studies at the University of California, Riverside.
 Their research and teaching work with radical trans/queer critique, anti-colonial feminisms, and critical theory.
 They are also working on two other projects, the first on nonsovereignty and the trans/queer people involved in Left insurgent underground activities in the 1970s and 1980s, and a new project on geographies of dislocation and trans resistance, focusing on the Bay Area.